Archive for November, 2010

 As I sat near the floor, weary of the smoke and questionable characters, I once again questioned what I was doing there.
 I was reminded of God’s challenge to me to consider the goals!
 I was to be in the world, but not to be of the world!
 It was very uncomfortable for me but with that in mind, I reoriented my goals and accepted the challenge in front of me, and the people, with as much grace as I could.
 I wondered what they were thinking of me!
 Here I was a suburban character who was not only from a different culture, but one of the few white guys anywhere around.
 I was surely the odd man out.

 The cast and crew we were working with were so friendly and accommodating.
 Here we were, two white guys from the suburbs coming into this movie set seemingly from out of nowhere.
 We were clearly the minority not only in color, but in culture and life perspective.
 But they accepted us completely.
 They were kind, and didn’t seem the least bit uncomfortable with us.

 I began to soften and embrace them too.
 How could I not?
 With A warm breakfast fit for the gods, friendly welcomes, and encouraging words to help my lack of acting experience, I started to become endeared to these folks.

 As the filming proceeded and the project twisted and turned, I began to experience something no less than miraculous.
-God was at work deep in my prejudiced heart.
+I believed God was at work deep in my prejudiced heart.
 He was rooting out racism, judgment, and fear.